-EMPLOYEE - Any Village of Port Dickinson commissioner, member of a Village of Port Dickinson board or commission, Village of Port Dickinson officer, Village of Port Dickinson employee, Village of Port Dickinson volunteer expressly authorized by the Village of Port Dickinson to participate in a publicly sponsored volunteer program or any other person holding a Village of Port Dickinson position by election, appointment or employment in the service of the Village of Port Dickinson, whether or not compensated, but shall not include an independent contractor.
+EMPLOYEE - Any Village of Port Dickinson commissioner, member of a Village of Port Dickinson board or commission, Village of Port Dickinson officer, Village of Port Dickinson employee, Village of Port Dickinson volunteer expressly authorized by the Village of Port Dickinson to participate in a publicly sponsored volunteer program or any other person holding a Village of Port Dickinson, whether or not compensated, but shall not include an independent contractor.
 The term "employee" shall include a former employee of the Village of Port Dickinson, his estate or judicially appointed personal representative.